ScottBurger/going_rogue_podcast/docs/Cdda-steam.md

 The 2023 release of Cataclysm: Dark Days Ahead on Steam has garnered some controversy in various channels like Discord.
 For the [GROGPOD Roguelike Podcast](https://grogpod.zone), I sought out some major developers from CDDA to get their take on the situation.

+Kevin Garande is one of the [top all time contributors to CDDA](https://github.com/CleverRaven/Cataclysm-DDA/graphs/contributors) and is considered to be the project lead.

+Dave Seguin is one of the [most recently active contributors to CDDA](https://github.com/CleverRaven/Cataclysm-DDA/graphs/contributors?from=2021-12-10&to=2023-07-10&type=c).

 ## As one of the top contributors of CDDA, were you aware of any plans to have KorgGenT place the game for commercial release on Steam?